LeonSilva15/c-programming/19_sockets/README.md

-This sockets project was build in collaboration with Emilio Gonzalez Gonzalez
+This sockets project was built in collaboration with Emilio Gonzalez Gonzalez